ROKT/rokt-webview-sdk-android/README.md

 # RoktWebViewSDK Android

 **Please note:** This repository is currently unmaintained by a team of developers at Rokt.
 The repository is here and you can use it as an example only.
-However please be aware that we are not going to be updating issues or pull requests on this repository.
+However please be aware that we are not going to be updating issues or pull requests on this repository for the time being.
+We may resume development in the future at which point we will review the code, update dependencies, and conduct any modernization.

 An alternative approach to integration would be utilising the [Rokt Web SDK](https://docs.rokt.com/developers/integration-guides/web/overview) and utilising the launcher option [overrideLinkNavigation](https://docs.rokt.com/developers/integration-guides/web/library/integration-launcher-options/#override-link-navigation).